kupara/StringClass/README.md

-# StringClass
-Checkpoint II

-# JavaScript String Class Extension using prototypes
+# CheckPoint II String Class Extension using Prototypes and Regular Expressions

 This implementation extends the functionality of the `String` class by adding more utility methods.